EDAS: Features and Pricing

 What Kind of Conferences does EDAS Support?

 EDAS has been used for both small conferences with a few dozen papers as well as very large conferences consisting of multiple sub-conferences and workshops, each with their own chairs and TPC, with thousands of papers.
 EDAS has also been used for special issues for journals.
-As of June 2006, EDAS has managed roughly 70,000 papers across 660 conferences.
+As of April 2010, EDAS has managed roughly 240,000 papers across 2655 conferences, workshops, journal special issues and journals.

 How Can I use EDAS for My Conference?